opensearch-project/documentation-website/_benchmark/guides/index.md

 ---
 layout: default
-title: Guides
+title: Use cases
 nav_order: 70
 has_children: true
 ---

-# Guides for specific use cases
+# OpenSearch Benchmark use cases

-Here are a list of guides for specific OpenSearch Benchmark use cases.
+The following section provides guides for specific use cases of OpenSearch Benchmark.
+To get started, select from the following guides:

 - [AWS Signature Version 4 (SigV4) Support]({{site.url}}{{site.baseurl}}/benchmark/guides/sigv4-support/)